dflitney/vigenere/README.md

 While the Caesar cipher only uses a single substitute alphabet, the Vigenere cipher improves upon this by sequentially selecting from a list of rotated alphabets.
-This <i>polyalphabetic</i> substitution allows the same letter to be substituted with a different letter in the encripted text thus obfuscating the letter frequency relationship.
+This _polyalphabetic_ substitution allows the same letter to be substituted with a different letter in the encripted text thus obfuscating the letter frequency relationship.